 In addition to teaching and inspiring a diverse population of at-risk and underprivileged youth for over twenty-five years, my books for teachers and parents offer practical solutions for nurturing and educating the whole child.

-A Teacher’s Inside Advice to Parents: How Children Thrive with Leadership, Love, Laughter, and Learning is available directly through the publisher at a 20% discount using the promotion code RLEGEN17 at checkout on the Rowman & Littlefield Publishers website.
+A Teacher’s Inside Advice to Parents: How Children Thrive with Leadership, Love, Laughter, and Learning is available on Amazon (#1 New Release in Parent Participation in Education), Barnes&Noble, and wherever books are sold.